telerik/blazor-docs/components/combobox/filter.md

 Filtering ignores casing and the default filter operator is `starts with`.
 Filtering looks in the `TextField`, and the filter is reset when the dropdown closes.
 You can choose a different operator through the `FilterOperator` parameter that takes a member of the `Telerik.Blazor.StringFilterOperator` enum.

 By default, the filtering will be debounced with 150ms.
-You can configure that through the [`DebounceDelay`]({%slug components/combobox/overview%}#parameters) parameter of the component.
+Configure that with the [`DebounceDelay`]({%slug components/combobox/overview%}#parameters) parameter of the component.

 You can also implement custom (server) filtering and set a data source dynamically through the [`OnRead` event]({%slug components/combobox/events%}#onread).